 - Snapping or cracking sensation when moving the shoulder

-Shoulder instability develops when your muscles and ligaments are not strong enough to hold the shoulder bones securely in the socket.
-This can lead to multiple painful shoulder dislocations or prevent you from using the shoulder or lifting your arm.
+This develops when your muscles and ligaments are not strong enough to hold the shoulder bones securely in the socket.
+This can lead to multiple painful dislocations or prevent you from using the shoulder or lifting your arm.
 Shoulder instability can develop as a result of:

-- Previous shoulder dislocations: The more often you experience shoulder dislocations, the less stable your shoulder becomes.
+- Previous shoulder dislocations: The more often you experience dislocations, the less stable your shoulder becomes.

 - Loose ligaments: Ligaments are the tissues that bind bones together.
 Shoulder ligaments can either be naturally loose or become loose over time, especially if you repeatedly bring your arm up over your head, as in swimming or tennis.